 Day 2: Platinum Mall, Pratunam Market, Bangkok Aquarium, and Sky Restaurant Buffet

 Let’s get ready for day 2 of your Bangkok exploration.
-This day will be full of shopping, museum hopping, and food hunting.
+This day of itinerary will be full of shopping, museum hopping, and food hunting.

 You will go around some of the top marketplaces in the Thailand, along with the best family-friendly destinations.
 And of course, there will be a lot of food opportunities in between.